Claude12/livan_wordpresscms/README.md

 - then setup your wp-config file

 ### Note
 Do NOT push any composer files!
-We are just using theme to install WP-Core.
+We are just using them to install WP-Core.